 Most people with Prader-Willi syndrome will need specialized care and supervision throughout their lives.
 Many adults with the disorder live in residential care facilities that enable them to eat healthy diets, live safely, work and enjoy leisure activities.

-Also, talk to your child's doctor for suggestions about making the transition to adult medical care.
+- Talk to your child's health care provider for suggestions about making the transition to adult medical care

 - Cassidy SB, et al. Prader-Willi syndrome.
 Genetics in Medicine.
 2012;14:10.